deka108/followbot/README.md

 1. Function `image_callback_shape` takes `msg` as a parameter which provides input from the camera.
 Based of this input a mask of red, yellow is applied.
 Below steps describe this approach:
-    1. If red pixels are detected using the red mask, we follow a straight path (angular z =0)
+    1. If red pixels are detected using the red mask, we determine if the pixels correspond to a triangle or star
+    1. We compute the contours in the red pixel image and try to estimate a polygon which best fits the image.
+Here we compare the ratio of the area to the perimeter which is significantly different for star and a triangle.
-    1. The centroid is computed for the red mask, and the edges the red region in the image are also computed
+    1. The centroid is computed for the red mask, and we move towards the centroid.
+    1. Halt when the star is detected
+    1. If the detected red region is a triangle, the distance from of the extreme pixels to the centroid are computed.
-    1. If the distance from the right most red pixel in the mask to the centroid is greater than the distance from the left most pixel to the centroid, we set the direction of traversal as right, and vice versa.
+       If the right most red pixel in the mask to the centroid is greater than the distance from the left most pixel to the centroid, we set the direction of traversal as right, and vice versa.
 The above method works, since the centroid lies away from the direction the triangle is pointing to.
     1. The direction update is performed when no red pixels are no longer directed
     1. If no red pixels are detected, follow the centroid of the yellow pixel.
-Apply #iv if necessary
+Apply #v if necessary
-    1. To detect a start, we use the property of the area of the image.
-If the area of the convex hull of the red mask is greater than a threshold, we identify the star, move to its centroid and halt the bot.

 1. Function `image_callback_extra` takes `msg` as a parameter which provides input from the camera.
 Based of this input a yellow mask is applied.
 Below are the steps involved in this function:
     1. We apply a yellow filter over a field of view 75 pixels from the bottom of the camera image